bwestlin/kafka-producer-test/README.md

 If everything works this should produce **1234** events on the Kafka topic **test** which the should be consumed and outputted in the other terminal.

+As stated the new Kafka Producer is to be considered as Beta quality so your milage trying this may differ.
+Depending on OS and Docker version you might need to do some extra configuratiopn to make things work correctly.

+I've only tested this on Linux and docker v1.5.0 where the docker container will share hostname with the host by using ```--net host```.

+If you're running [boot2docker](http://boot2docker.io/) it might not work out of the box, but adding the hostname ```boot2docker``` to  ```/etc/hosts``` might help.